jqwik-team/jqwik/docs/user-guide.md

 ### Using generated values to create another Arbitrary

-Similar as in the case of `Arbitrary.map(..)` there are situations in which you want to use a generated value in order to create another Arbitrary from it.
+Similar as in the case of `Arbitrary.map(..)` there are situaRtions in which you want to use a generated value in order to create another Arbitrary from it.
 Sounds complicated?
 Have a look at the following example: